-In conjunction with the issuance of the Convertible Notes during February 2014, the Company paid approximately \$685.8 million to enter into prepaid forward share repurchase transactions, or the Forward Transactions, with certain financial institutions, or Forward Counterparties, pursuant to which the Company purchased approximately 9.9 million common shares for settlement on or around the August 15, 2019 maturity date for the Convertible Notes, subject to the ability of each Forward Counterparty to elect to settle all or a portion of its Forward Transaction early.
-The Forward Transactions are generally expected to facilitate privately negotiated derivative transactions between the Forward Counterparties and holders of the Convertible Notes, including swaps, relating to the common shares by which holders of the Convertible Notes establish short positions relating to the common shares and otherwise hedge their investments in the Convertible Notes concurrently with, or shortly after, the pricing of the Convertible Notes.
-As a result of this transaction, the Company's total shareholders' equity within its consolidated balance sheet was reduced by approximately \$685.8 million during the first quarter of 2014, with amounts of \$653.9 million and \$31.9 million being allocated between (accumulated deficit) retained earnings and additional paid-in-capital, respectively, within total shareholders' equity.
-Also, upon executing the Forward Transactions, the Company recorded \$35.8 million in non-cash issuance costs with a corresponding amount to additional paid-in-capital, reflecting the fair value of the Forward Transactions.
-The non-cash issuance costs will be amortized over the term of the Forward Transactions of these non-cash interest expense within its consolidated statement of income relating to amortization of these non-cash issuance costs.
+In conjunction with the issuance of the Convertible Notes during February 2014, the Company paid approximately \$685.8 million to enter into prepaid forward share repurchase transactions, or the Forward Transactions, with certain financial institutions, or Forward Counterparties, pursuant to which the Company purchased approximately 9.9 million common shares for settlement on or around the August 15, 2019 maturity date for the Convertible Notes, subject to the ability of each Forward Counterparty to elect to settle all or a portion of its Forward Transactions early.
+The Forward Transactions were generally expected to facilitate privately negotiated derivative transactions between the Forward Counterparties and holders of the Convertible Notes, including swaps, relating to the common shares by which holders of the Convertible Notes establish short positions relating to the common shares and otherwise hedge their investments in the Convertible Notes concurrently with, or shortly after, the pricing of the Convertible Notes.
+As a result of the Forward Transactions, the Company's total shareholders' (deficit) equity within its consolidated balance sheet was reduced by approximately \$685.8 million during the first quarter of 2014, with amounts of \$653.9 million and \$31.9 million being allocated between (accumulated deficit) retained earnings and additional paid-in-capital, respectively, within total shareholders' (deficit) equity.
+Also, upon executing the Forward Transactions, the Company recorded \$35.8 million in non-cash issuance costs to other assets and a corresponding amount to additional paid-in-capital within its condensed consolidated balance sheet, reflecting the fair value of the Forward Transactions.
+These non-cash issuance costs will be amortized to interest expense over the contractual term of the Forward Transactions.
+For the three and nine months ended September 30, 2014, the Company recognized \$1.6 million and \$4.2 million, respectively, of non-cash interest expense within its consolidated statement of income relating to amortization of these non-cash issuance costs.